pittcist/summer2024/README.md

 Although students are not required to have a computer programming background, at least one intro-level programming course and one college-level statistics course prior to taking this course will be very helpful.

 ***This is an intensive coding class***.
 We'll spend the majority of time on hands-on coding practices.
 All students **MUST** bring a personal computer.
-If you are running Zoom on a tablet, a separate personal computer will be needed for coding.
+If you are running Zoom on a tablet, a separate personal computer may be needed for coding.

-It is not recommended to run Zoom on a mobile phone, as you won't be able to see the code on a small screen.
+Running Zoom on a mobile phone is NOT recommended because the small screen makes it difficult to view the code clearly.

-Please follow the enclosed instructions to install the required software on your own computer, including:
+Please follow the enclosed instructions to install the required software on your computer, including:

+- Visual Studio Code
 - R
 - R Studio
 - Python
-- PyCharm
+- PyCharm (optional)

 Please have the above software packages installed on your computer before our first day of class.